PrinceThakur07/PrinceThakur07/README.md

 - 👋 Hi, I’m @PrinceThakur07
 - 👀 I’m interested in $
-- 🌱 I’m currently somthing new
+- 🌱 I’m currently something new
 - 💞️ I’m looking to collaborate on some people